 - Scripts that contain features for the benefit of the author rather than the user (such as tracking, ads, and miners) are allowed, but these must be disclosed with

 - Code posted to Greasy Fork must not be obfuscated or minified.
 Users must be given the opportunity to inspect and understand a script before installing it.
 If the script is bundled by a tool such as webpack, it must be output in non-minified form.

 - Libraries that a script uses should be

 @require-d, unless there's a valid technical reason not to do so.
 In the case that a library is included inline, it must include information as to the source of the library (e.g. a comment indicating URL and/or name and version).

 - Scripts must not check for updates at a rate higher than once per day.
 Note that most user script managers will handle automatic updates, so doing it in the script is unnecessary.
 Scripts should also not dynamically inject another Greasy Fork-hosted script into a page, as this bypasses caching in user script managers.

 - Your script must respect others' copyrights.
 This includes the code itself and any resources (for example images) it uses.
 If you intend on using someone else's content, abide by their licensing terms or get their permission before doing so.

 - Even in cases not violating the copyright rule, reposts of scripts that are already on Greasy Fork are not allowed unless they are improving upon the original.

-If you notice a script that falls outside of these parameters, please report it by going to the Feedback link for that script, starting a discussion, and choosing the "Report script" option.
+If you notice a script that falls outside of these parameters, please report it by going to the Feedback link for that script and choosing the "Report script" option.